| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 the PLIPs.
 Both the name and descriptions must be

+writable in ASCII, and be succinct.
 Future versions of this license may change the

+documentation requirements for PLIPs.
 As it is in the best interest of all concerned that

 patents submitted to the pools are well-documented